Crojs/Crojs/README.md

 - 👋 Hi, I’m @Crojs
-- 👀 I’m interested in learning something new
+- 👀 I’m confused
-- 🌱 I’m currently learning web development
+- 🌱 I’m trying to learn web development

 <!---
 Crojs/Crojs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.